PelionIoT/ref-wem-webapp/README.md

 ## Workplace Environmental Monitor Webapp

-This web application displays sensor data from one or more devices.
-The application makes live updates to charts showing temperature, humidity and light levels from the device.
-Those devices run Mbed Cloud Client and upload sensor data periodically. ref-wem is written in Python using Django and Pinax.
+This web application collects temperature, humidity, and light level sensor data from one or more [Workplace Environment Monitor](https://github.com/ARMmbed/ref-wem) devices and displays the data in live charts.
+The application is written in Python using Django and Pinax.

 ### Getting started